ZIB-IOL/FrankWolfe.jl/docs/src/advanced.md

 ## Active set

-The active set represents an iterate as a convex combination of atoms.
+The active set represents an iterate as a convex combination of atoms (also referred to as extreme points or vertices).
 It maintains a vector of atoms, the corresponding weights, and the current iterate.

 Note: the weights in the active set are currently defined as `Float64` in the algorithm.